springdo/acm-gitops/README.md

 oc extract secrets/openshift-gitops-cluster --keys=admin.password -n openshift-gitops --to=-
 ```

+_optional_
-3. Spin up new instance using ACM (hive)
+3. Spin up new instance using ACM (hive) to test things out
     * Set the workerpool nodes to 0 and the master replicas to 1 for Single Node OpenShift
     * Wait 45 mins 🥱